Vatsal-ai-Neema/Library-Management-System/README.md

 # Library Management System

-A full-stack library operations platform built with FastAPI, PostgreSQL, and React.
+This a full-stack library operations platform built with FastAPI, PostgreSQL, and React.
 The project includes role-based access for administrators and users, catalog and membership maintenance, circulation workflows, fine handling, and reporting tools in a single repository.

 ## Highlights